ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2019/en.md

 ![CGTS 2019 logo](img/logo.jpg)

 The **Continental Global Taiko Showdown 2019** (***CGTS 2019***) was a worldwide double-elimination osu!taiko tournament hosted by ![][flag_FR] [Kasumii-sama](https://osu.ppy.sh/users/6177263) and ![][flag_FR] [TLQ\_Yoshii](https://osu.ppy.sh/users/7157133).
-The tournament had a regional phase and a global phase: the regional phase is a 1v1 bracket to find the best players in each continent, and the global phase is a 4v4 bracket where the top players from each continent will face each other.
+The tournament had a regional phase and a global phase: the regional phase was a 1v1 bracket to find the best players in each continent, and the global phase was a 4v4 bracket where the top players from each continent faced each other.
 This was the first installment of the Continental Global Taiko Showdown and part of the Global Taiko Showdown series.

 ## Tournament schedule